hachmannlab/chemml/README.md

     conda create --name chemml_env python=3.12
     source activate chemml_env
-    conda install -c conda-forge openbabel nb_conda_kernels

     git clone https://github.com/hachmannlab/chemml.git
     cd chemml
     pip install -e .

-We also require the user to install PyTorch depending on their operating system and GPU configuration, which can be done by following the wizard on [this page](https://pytorch.org/get-started/locally/).

 Here is a list of external libraries that will be installed with chemml:
    - numpy